Work Life Integration

 - Get the kids ready for school

-- Drop the kids off at breakfast club because you have to be in work for 9.00a.m
+- Drop the children off at breakfast club because you have to be at work for 9.00 a.m

 - Fight with rush hour traffic

-- Work hard until you get a half an hour lunch break
+- Work hard until you get half an hour at lunch

-- Fight with rush hour traffic to pick up the kids from after school club because, thanks to your job, you weren’t able to collect them when school finished.
+- Fight with rush hour traffic to pick up the children from the after-school club because, thanks to your job, you weren’t able to collect them when school finished.